Nadir-59/My_Python_Scripts/README.md

 # Python Scripts
 # Scrapping
-get source code of a website
+get source code from a website